ayham-1/ayham.xyz/content/posts/ctrl-a-del-the-cpp-1.md

 ---

-As part of my participation of the UMD Racing Formula Student team, I have been writing the embedded software for the low-voltage class of PCBs that are powered with STM32 MCUs.
+As part of my participation in the UMD Racing Formula Student team, I have been writing the embedded software for the low-voltage class of PCBs that are powered with STM32 MCUs.
 For the architecture design, we have opted to go for a framework-style of software that is completely written in C. One of the